 match.** matches zero or more period-delimited tag parts (e.g.

 flush_interval parameter specifies how often the data is written to Kinesis.

 random_partition_key true option will generate the partition key via UUID v3 (source).
 Kinesis Stream consists of

 shards, and the processing power of each shard is limited.
-This partition key will be used by Kinesis, to determine which shard wll be assigned to for the specific record.
+This partition key will be used by Kinesis to determine which shard has been designated for a specific record.

 For additional configurations, see Kinesis Output plugin.

-td-agent process first, to make the configuration change available:
+td-agent to make sure that the configuration change is available:

 # init$ sudo /etc/init.d/td-agent restart# systemd$ sudo systemctl restart td-agent.service